My Activity Tracking

 My target 100kms

-I’m aiming to walk/exercise 100kms (equivalent) and raise awareness and much needed funds for Australians living with Crohn's disease and ulcerative colitis.
+I’m taking on the Live Fearless Challenge this September to raise awareness and funds for the almost 180,000 Australians living with Crohn’s disease and ulcerative colitis.

 My Achievements